 On this full-day optional tour, travel to Hiroshima by bullet train.
 You’ll begin at Hiroshima Orizuru Tower located beside the world-famous Peace Park. you’ll visit the Atomic Bomb Dome, Hiroshima Peace Memorial Museum, and walk by Shima Hospital, Hiroshima’s “ground zero.”
-After lunch, you’ll visit Hiroshima Castle before returning to Kyoto by bullet train.
+Enjoy an Okonomi-yaki making experience for lunch and afterwards you’ll visit Hiroshima Castle before returning to Kyoto by bullet train.

 Hida Plaza Hotel